marinasundstrom/marinas-blog/PersonalSite/wwwroot/posts/what-is-antisemitism.md

 Many "anti-Zionists" see Israel as an illegal colonialist and occupier state.
 They mean that Israel has not right to exist, even though international agreements have granted both the creation of Israel and an Arab state next to it in the former Mandate of Palestine.
 But only the Zionists agreed on it, since they were happy to get some land at all.

 By now, Israel is a fact.
-And the Arab, "Palestinian", side are bitter about it - and so are their antisemitic anti-colonialist allies on the international left.
+And the Arab, "Palestinian", side are bitter about it - and so are their antisemitic anti-colonialist allies on the international left too.

-### Leftist "anti-Zionism"
+### Leftist "Anti-Zionism"

 Leftism is a broad spectrum, but what is common is their disdain for Jews because of the stereotype of Jews being greedy.
 Much because people on the left are mistrustful of capitalism because of it being synonymous with greed.
-And the malicious portrait of a greedy Jew has sometimes been used as propaganda.
+And the malicious portrait of a greedy Jew has sometimes been used in propaganda to foster socialist sentiment.

-The Socialist leftist variation of antisemitism is based on the notion that "Zionists" are colonialists that have its grip on the world in its grip, and making countries complicit in "oppressing" and even "genociding" Palestinians.
+The Socialist variation of antisemitism is based on the notion that "Zionists" are colonialists that have its grip on the world in its grip, and making countries complicit in "oppressing" and even "genociding" Palestinians.

+Socialist tend to somehow believe that a "Zionist" conspiracy are responsible for keeping the greedy "oppressive" capitalist world order running.
+Often longing for a more "compassionate" world order, without "Zionists" (Jews), and therefore no capitalism.
+To them, what is hindering the emergence of Socialist world order are the "Zionists".

-And nowadays the left is collaborating with the Arab Muslims in condemning and seeking to delegitimize Israel.
-Leading to a lot of the antisemitic tropes that we have mentioned here being so apparent.
+And nowadays the left is collaborating with the Arab Muslims in condemning and seeking to delegitimize Israel as a supposed occupier of "Palestinian" land.
+Leading to a lot of the antisemitic tropes that we have mentioned here becoming apparent.

 ## How do you spot antisemitism?